VikkiWalls/30-Day-Map-Challenge-2022/README.md

 #### Notes:
 * Goal was for the map to be more artistic than functional.
 * No difference in information displayed between the two maps - purely aesthetic changes.
-* Wind speed data dosn't seem to be responding correctly with colour mapping - might be issues with data used (area for improvements).
+* Wind speed data doesn't seem to be responding correctly with colour mapping - might be issues with data used (area for improvements).

 [Day 3](#polygons)   ¦   [Back to top](#30-day-map-challenge-2022)